 Timothy Armour has been an equity investment manager for more than 30 years.
 He has spent his entire professional career at Capital Group Companies, starting in their The Associates Program.
 He graduated from Middlebury College with a Bachelor’s Degree in Economics.

 In 2015, Timothy Armour was the leader in developing a strategic partnership with Samsung Asset Management.
 This agreement will bring Capital Group Companies experience in actively managed funds to South Korea.
-When talking about the agreement, Timothy Armour said that his company would codevelop solutions that would fit the retirement and insurance needs of Korean investors.

 Read more on Medium.com.